 now is the time to clean your car

-6 Things to Do with Your Car While You’re Stuck at Home
+6 Things to Do with Your Car If You’re Stuck at Home

 Right now, all across America and the world, social distancing measures implemented to help combat the coronavirus pandemic are affecting millions of people.
 For most of us, this is still a new development, one we’re just coming to grips with amidst a deluge of bad news unlike any seen in our lives.
 It’s changing the way we work, the way we play, the way we interact with the world around us.